-So…I've shared our silver, white and burlap mantel, our decorated sideboard (with thrifted deer), a glimpse of our tree and some ornaments I've made, but guess what?
+So, I've shared our silver, white and burlap mantel, our decorated sideboard (with thrifted deer), a glimpse of our tree and some ornaments I've made, but guess what?
 There's more!
 Ha - nothing like over-sharing, right?

-It's all about the lights for us and I stuffed about 700 in and out of the branches (in sections, not wrapping the tree - much easier!), though in all honesty it's my least favorite part.
-I grit my teeth and git ‘er done ’cause I love looking at the tree all aglow.
+It's all about the lights for me and I stuffed about 700 in and out of the branches (in sections, not wrapping the tree - much easier!), though in all honesty it's my least favorite part.
+I grit my teeth and get it done because I love looking at the tree all aglow.

 Oh my gosh, they were so hard to look at - not kidding, they actually hurt our eyes to look at them.
 And they were only warm white in comparison to the blue-white LEDs, meaning, not very.
 Back to the store they went.
-Do you use LED lights?

 After showing our tree a few days ago I got some questions about the tree skirt.
 I typically throw a vintage tablecloth under the tree and call it good, but I realized last year that our son's old burlap table cloth (from his room before we gave him an Extreme Room Makeover), was...round.
 Duh.